JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 The [Library](/basic/library) section has the docstrings of all exported names in convenient groups and the [Physics](/physics) briefly discusses physical aspects of billiard systems as well as inner workings of the package.

 ---
+## Support
+If you are having problems with `DynamicalBilliards.jl` do not hesitate to seek for support!
+There are numerous ways to do that:

+1. Visit our official chatroom on Gitter: https://gitter.im/JuliaDynamics/Lobby
+2. Open a new issue at our [GitHub issues page](https://github.com/JuliaDynamics/DynamicalBilliards.jl/issues).

+---
 ## Contributing
 Everyone is welcomed to contribute to `DynamicalBilliards.jl`!
 If you have some new algorithm, types of Obstacles or anything new to add, do not hesitate!
+For formal questions about e.g. structuring of code it is best to contact us through the [gitter chatroom](https://gitter.im/JuliaDynamics/Lobby) or by opening a new Pull Request and asking for a review of your code.

 If you would like to help but do not have anything new to contribute, please go ahead and take a look at the [GitHub issues page](https://github.com/JuliaDynamics/DynamicalBilliards.jl/issues) of the package.
-Most of the issues are easy to solve and are there specifically for people that would like to contribute.
+Some of the existing issues are easy to solve and are there specifically for people that would like to contribute.

 ---